ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/26_Electrical/260529 Hangers and Supports for Elec Syst.md

 1. RELATED DOCUMENTS
    1. Drawings and general provisions of the Contract, including General and Supplementary Conditions and Division 1 Specification Sections, apply to this Section.
+1. SUMMARY
-1. SUMMARY*   1.
-This Section includes:
+	1. This Section includes:
-      1.
    1. Provide supports, anchors, sleeves, concrete equipment pads, seals and other related supporting devices and methods as specified and indicated.
    1. Refer to related Division 26, 27 and 28 Specification sections of the Specifications for specific and supplemental supporting device requirements.
 1. SUBMITTALS*	1.
 General:
       1. Submit specific details for supporting electrical equipment with the appropriate electrical equipment submittal.
    1. Product Data:
       1. Submit manufacturer's technical product data on supporting devices specified and indicated.
+1. QUALITY ASSURANCE
-1. QUALITY ASSURANCE*   1.
-Manufacturer Qualifications
+	1. Manufacturer Qualifications
    1. Firms regularly engaged in the manufacture of supporting devices, of types, sizes, and ratings required, whose products have been in satisfactory use in similar service for not less than 3 years.

+## PRODUCTS

-1. PRODUCTS
+1. MANUFACTURED SUPPORTING DEVICES
-1. MANUFACTURED SUPPORTING DEVICES*   1.
-U-channel Strut Systems:
+	1. U-channel Strut Systems:
-      1.
    1. Manufacturers
    1. Cooper B-Line, Inc.
    1. Hilti Corp.